Zubax/gridsens_gs2/README.md

 * New GNSS RF front-end enables even better noise rejection and sensitivity.
 * Improved power supply noise filtering.
 * New compass: LIS3MDL instead of HMC5983.
-* New bootloader with USB support instead of the old PX4 UAVCAN bootloader.
+* Using Zubax Embedded Bootloader instead of the old PX4 UAVCAN bootloader.
-UAVCAN bootloading support will be re-implemented in a later release.
+The new bootloader supports USB, UART, and CAN interfaces for firmware update purposes.
+Supported protocols are UAVCAN over CAN, and YMODEM/XMODEM/XMODEM-1K over USB and UART.
 * Faster sensor update rates.
 * Static temperature publishing rate is fixed at 1/5th of the static pressure publishing rate.